 Tanya, Managing Editor

 1985: Tanya first saw Star Wars: A New Hope, after which there was no turning back; Ray Bradbury, science museums and repeat viewings of Flight of the Navigator and Neverending Story followed shortly after.
-Studying broadcast communications in college while working at a library and an uber-hip video rental store, she realized that critical media analysis CAN coexist with her unabashed fondness for all types of pop culture.
-Tanya is interested in discussing portrayal of cultural stereotypes and gender roles, particularly influenced by her experience of being an Eastern block ex-pat now straddling two cultures in America.
+While in college, and working at a library and an uber-hip video rental store, she realized that critical media analysis CAN coexist with her unabashed fondness for all types of pop culture.
+Tanya is interested in discussing portrayal of cultural stereotypes and gender roles, as well as learning from people with unique perspectives and talents.
 She has a soft spot for a good bank heist movie and 80s flicks, loves cooking, and will pet (almost) every dog she meets.
-Read more about Tanya here.

 Lois Payne, Social Media Editor